tillbiskup/aspecd/docs/roadmap.rst

 * Tabular representations of characteristics extracted from datasets

 * Plotter: Factory to create single plots of each given dataset.

+* Basic maths in values of recipes (ranges, basic numpy functions)?

+  May impair the platform-independence of the recipe (*i.e.*, tying it to Python/NumPy)

 Todos